Performing Backup Copy for Veeam Agent Backups

 You can configure backup copy jobs that will copy backups created with Veeam Agent for Linux to a secondary backup repository.

 Backup copy jobs treat Veeam Agent for Linux backups as usual backup files.
 The backup copy job setup and processing procedures practically do not differ from the same procedures for a backup copy job that processes VM backups.
-To learn more about backup copy jobs, see the Backup Copy section in the Veeam Backup & Replication Documentation.
+To learn more about backup copy jobs, see the Backup Copy section in the Veeam Backup & Replication User Guide.